ioBroker/ioBroker.sayit/README.md

 **Note:** The default announce selection will be possible only after start of the instance.

+### Priorities
+To immediately pronounce the text despite the queued texts you have 2 possibilities:
+- place "!" as a first character in text, so this text will be pronounced immediately after current one.
+- write true into "tts.clearQueue" state and the queue will be cleared.
+After that you can write a new text into "tts.text", but all queued texts are thrown away.

 ### Engines
 Following values for engines are possible: